NischayMadan7/Excel/README.md

 ### 6. Dashboard
 - Now making a Report by displaying all the charts and numbers analysed from the pivot tables
-- To further interact with the data and get more insights Adding Filter Panel with Accident Date Timeline and Area Slicer
+- Adding Filter Panel with Accident Date Timeline and Area Slicer to further interact with the data and get more insights
-    Adding Panel with Hyperlink
+- Adding Panel with Hyperlink